Republican Palace, Baghdad: Pool

 Behind the Republican Palace is a semi-kidney-shaped swimming pool, designed to serve as a luxurious private retreat.
 The pool features a multi-level diving platform, providing different levels for diving and relaxing.
 Adjacent to the pool is a stone cabana/pool house, which was intended to offer a shaded area for relaxation and entertainment.
 The pool area was originally built as part of the palace's lavish amenities and remains a distinctive feature of the palace grounds.

 The pool area is located in the rear section of the palace, providing a quiet and secluded spot away from the main areas of the palace.
 It reflects the grandeur and opulence associated with Saddam Hussein’s era, showcasing his interest in maintaining an extravagant lifestyle.

-Current stability

-While still a highly secured area, most of the organizations have long since found other, less cramped, working conditions on other locations in the International Zone (Green Zone).
-In the past, there were days of jockeying through one particularly notorious doorway in the middle of the long corridor called "Choke-Point Charlie".